adam0white/MessageAI/tasks/tasks-prd-messageai.md

 7. ✅ No duplicate messages
 8. ✅ Logout clears database properly

-**Next Phase:** Phase 4.0 - Push Notifications & Final MVP Deployment
+**Next Phase:** Phase 4.5-4.7 - Final MVP Deployment & Documentation

-**Known Limitations (Require Phase 4 - Push Notifications):**
+**Known Limitations (Acceptable for MVP):**
-- **Read receipts only work when sender online**: Sender must have chat open to see green checkmarks.
-When sender closes chat and recipient reads message, sender never receives the update.
-This is fundamental to per-conversation WebSocket pattern - requires push notifications to solve.
+- **Foreground notifications only**: Notifications work when app is open (3s polling).
+Background requires FCM (future phase).
-- **Background messages not received**: Messages only received when chat is active (standard WebSocket behavior)
+- **Generic notification text**: Shows "You have a new message" instead of content.
+Message content stored in Durable Objects, not D1.
-- **Status updates require active connection**: Sender must be connected to see delivered/read changes
+- **Read receipts require sender online**: Green checkmarks only update when sender is connected.
+Requires FCM push for offline updates.
 - No user search/directory (currently paste user IDs manually)